payola/Payola/README.md

 ---
 ### <a name="sharing"></a>Sharing

 Now that you know how to create a group, let's share a data source.
 In the toolbar, click on the `My Data Sources` button and select `View All`.
 This lists all your data sources.
-You can use the `Edit` button to edit the data source, the `Private`/`Public` button to toggle whether the data source is private (only you and people you share it to can use it), or public - anyone can use it, even people who are not logged in.
+You can use the `Edit` button to edit the data source, the `Private`/`Public` button to toggle whether the data source is private (only you and people you share it to can use it), or public - anyone can use it, even people who are not logged in; or use the delete button to remove the data source.

 Then there's the `Share` button.
 When you click on it, a menu pops up, allowing you to share the data source either to users or groups.
 When you select the `To Users` menu item, a dialog is shown with a text field which will suggest users as you type just like when you were adding members to a group.

 The other option is to share the data source to groups - again a dialog will appear, letting you select multiple groups using the suggestion box.
-Add groups you want and hit the `Share` button.
+Add groups you want and confirm the dialog.
 All users within the selected groups will be now able to use this data source.

 If you no longer want to share a resource with a group or a user, follow the same steps as if you wanted to share it with someone - the dialog which appears will contain the users or groups whom you've shared the resource to previously.
-Press the `Share` button.
+Press the `Share` button to confirm the dialog.
 The list of users and groups allowed to access the resource will be updated accordingly.

 ---
 ### Private Data Storage